Galaxy rotation curves: the effect of j x B force: Conclusions

 In the present study we investigate the effect of $\vec j \times \vec B$ force on the dynamics of gas and plasma.
 We show that as far as rotational curve of gas and plasma of the Milky Way is concerned, inclusion of $\vec j \times \vec B$ force only provides a tolerable fit to the rotational curve of the Galaxy for $r>15$ kpc from the centre, but fails in the intermediate range $6-12$ kpc.
 In principle, a tolerable fit can be obtained for all radii with the stronger magnetic field of $B_0 \geq 11 $ $\mu$G, but such high values are not observed.
 Further study is needed to clarify whether the model formulated in this work can be used to fit rotational curves of other known galaxies where the magnetic fields are stronger.

 Other weaknesses of this model include:

-(i) How well galactic plasma couples to the magnetic field (for $\vec j \times \vec B$ to be effective).
+(i) How well the galactic plasma couples to the magnetic field (for $\vec j \times \vec B$ to be effective).
 Naturally this coupling is prescribed by the degree of ionisation of the medium, which in turn, is prescribed by the Saha equation and is sensitive to the temperature.
 In general, initial temperatures of galaxies are expected to be high because so called virial temperature (page 557 from (Gilmore et al. 1989)) $T_{\rm virial} \simeq G M m_p /(k R)$, where symbols have usual meaning, for a typical size galaxy is of the order of $10^6$ K. However, after cooling phase galactic discs are much cooler at about $\simeq 10^4$ K. Quireza et al. (2006) quote electron temperatures in the disc of galaxy of the order of $10^4$ K which means that degree of ionisation of the galactic disc is sufficient to couple plasma to the magnetic field and $\vec j \times \vec B$ force.
-After all, solar photosphere which is at temperature of only 6000K is commonly described by MHD approximation, despite low degree of ionisation and the presence of large concentration of neutrals.
+After all, solar photosphere which is at temperature of only 6000K is commonly described by MHD approximation, despite the low degree of ionisation and the presence of large concentration of neutrals.
 Also, in addition to thermal collisions some significant ionisation may be provided by the cosmic rays (mostly protons) that are accelerated at the bow and termination shocks.
-A substantial flux of cosmic rays is produced in a shock at Galactic north, a direction toward which our Galaxy has long been known to be moving in the Local Supercluster with the velocity of 200 km s$^{-1}$ (Medvedev \& Melott 2007).
+A substantial flux of cosmic rays is produced in a shock at Galactic north, a direction towards which our Galaxy has long been known to be moving in the Local Supercluster with the velocity of 200 km s$^{-1}$ (Medvedev \& Melott 2007).

 (ii) The origin of the magnetic field in the galaxy itself is deeply coupled with the Galaxy's dynamics and MHD via the dynamo mechanism.
 The field strength and morphology are dependent on the dynamics of the plasma, which is a function of density, temperature, turbulent velocity, and galactic rotation.
 Therefore, the centrifugal force due to galactic rotation acts both on the plasma and magnetic field, and not on the plasma alone.
-Such advanced topics are naturally beyond the scope of the simple model presented here.